Skip to content

 Using the determined flow and pattern analysis for inspiration, I ran a design jam with the team.

-I designed two prototypes with a goal to test the level of direction and/or simplification the screen could have, including comparing participants for:
+Inspired by the journey maps and design jam insights, I designed two prototypes with a goal to test the level of direction and/or simplification the screen could have.

 I also assessed the new login experience across various scenarios, for new and existing customers, web and app, post updates, etc.